fastify/fastify/docs/Guides/Prototype-Poisoning.md

 ### Prototype in a nutshell
 <a id="pp-nutshell"></a>

-To understand this story, you need to understand how JavaScript works a bit.
+To understand this story, we need to understand how JavaScript works a bit.
 Every object in JavaScript can have a prototype.
 It is a set of methods and properties it "inherits" from another object.
-I put inherits in quotes because JavaScript isn't really an object oriented language.
+I have put inherits in quotes because JavaScript isn't really an object-oriented language.
+It is prototype-based object-oriented language.

 A long time ago, for a bunch of irrelevant reasons, someone decided that it would be a good idea to use the special property name `__proto__` to access (and